event-catalog/eventcatalog/website/docs/guides/deployment.md

 npm run build
 ```

-Once it finishes, the files will be generated within the `.next` directory.

 :::info
 EventCatalog uses NextJS and a server to support some enriched features.
-In the future we hope to add features like the ability to dispatch events from the Catalog (for testing), APIS and much more
+In the future we hope to add features like the ability to dispatch events from the Catalog (for testing), APIS and much more.

+If you want to see your build output it will be in the `.next` directory.

+Use `npm start` once you build to start your application.
 :::

+#### Where does the build output go?

+EventCatalog uses NextJS under the hood.
+When you run `npm run build` your output will go to **`.next`** directory.

+Use `npm run start` to start the application.

 ### Building and Deploying with Docker (recommended)